Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/api/create-a-mv-delegate.md

     </tbody>
 </table>

-The loyalty program may provide other member information fields based on the MV schema they have defined.
+The loyalty program may provide other member information fields based on the MV request and response schemas they have defined.

 #### Returns

 The MV delegate object if it was created successfully.
-Returns an [error](./?doc=reference-manual#errors) if the balance is not provided or if any of the required MV fields for the given LP are not provided.
+Returns an [error](./?doc=reference-manual#errors) if any of the required MV request and response fields for the given LP are not provided.